-The Devon and Exeter Institution is a subscription library which is open to new members of all ages.
+The Devon and Exeter Institution is a flourishing Independent Library and Educational Charity which is open to new members of all ages.

-The Institution is cherished by members and visitors alike for its calm and peaceful atmosphere in the midst of a busy city.
-Many scholarly books and articles have had their origins in its quiet spaces and a number of leading academics acknowledge the part the Institution has played in the early stages of their careers.
+The Institution is cherished by members and visitors alike for its calm and peaceful atmosphere in the heart of the city.

-We are open for public tours on Wednesday afternoons form 1pm – 4pm.
+We are open for free public tours on Wednesday afternoons from 1.00pm – 4.00pm.

 To find out more about joining us, go to our membership page.